GeomScale/volesti/GSoC18/Readme.txt

 3. Hard: modify VolEsti to compute volumes of polytopes given by a set of vertices.
 ------------------

-In vol.cpp we add the option when -f2 is given as an input string to give .ext files with the vertices.
+In vol.cpp we add the option to give an .ext file which contains the vertices of the polytope when -f2 is given as an input string to the command line before the .ext file.

 I created a new class (stdVPolytope) in the header file polytopes.h.
 I implemented the member function is_in() using linear programming as it is described at http://www.cs.mcgill.ca/~fukuda/soft/polyfaq/node22.html.
 The linear program solver is in the header file solve_convex_hull_containment_lp.h.